RexWangSida/CodeBee/PoC/README.md

 | 1 |   ++, --, Params, Select   |
 | 0 |         Parentheses        |

 All binary operators are left associative.
-Inline incrementing (`++`) and decrementing (`--`) can only be used as postfix operators.
+All operators at the 4th precidence number and higher are infix, all operators from 3rd to 2nd are prefix and 1st is postfix.
 Params are used to represent a function call and Select is used to index an array.

+To show how the code is structured, each statement will be shown in Backus–Naur form (BNF).
-Parameters and selection are expressed by the following:
+The full Bee grammar can be found in _proof\_grammar.txt_.
+Two basic Parameters and selection are expressed by the following:

 `PARAM ::= '(' [EXPR (',' EXPR)*] ')'`
 `SELECT ::= '[' [EXPR (',' EXPR)*] ']'`